DataTalksClub/machine-learning-zoomcamp/cohorts/2023/05-deployment/homework.md

 ## Submit the results

-- Submit your results here: TBD
+- Submit your results here: https://forms.gle/gfruq6FGoLass3Ff9
 - If your answer doesn't match options exactly, select the closest one.
 - You can submit your solution multiple times.
 In this case, only the last submission will be used